JuanPabloDiaz/freeForGeeks/README.md

 - [Travis CI](https://travis-ci.org) is a **continuous integration** service used to build and test software projects hosted at GitHub.
 - [Circle CI](https://circleci.com) is a modern, **developer-friendly** continuous integration and continuous delivery (CI/CD) platform.

+## CDN

+- [CDN js](https://github.com/cdnjs/cdnjs) is a community-driven **content delivery network** for web-related libraries. 🤖 CDN assets - The #1 free and open source CDN built to make life easier for developers.

 ---

 ## Other JS libraries